spikeysnack/replace/README.md

 to it, matches a string in their names, replaces it with a replacement string, and renames the files accordingly.

-It has:
+####features

-	* a test mode to make sure the replacement is warranted as typed,
+	* a test mode to make sure the replacement is warranted as typed.

-	* protections and warnings agains super-use (use by root or sudo),
+	* protections and warnings agains super-use (use by root or sudo).

 	* basic precautions

-            * like not creating illegal filenames,
+            * like not creating illegal filenames

 	    * not overwriting existing files

-	    * avoiding problematic file names such as leading dashes or slashes or punctuation marks, and double spaces.
+	    * avoiding problematic file names such as leading dashes leading slashes punctuation marks double spaces

-	    * It will also not create the files "." and ".." , as these are aliase for the current and parent directory to the current working directory in unix-like operating systems.
+	    * It will also not create the files "." and ".." ,
+		as these are aliase for the current and parent directory to the current working directory in unix-like operating systems.

 	* Directory names, directories being files themselves, are valid input to replace.